 The sooner you can let go of that resistance, the better.
 Research proves that gentle touch, even self-directed touch, elicits the release of oxytocin in the brain, the chemical responsible for bonding and the sense of belonging.

-As seen on Neff’s website, try the following ‘hand-on-heart exercise to get started with supportive touch.
+As recommended by Dr. Neff, try the following ‘hand-on-heart exercise to get started with supportive touch.

 - Pause, and take two to three deep breaths into your diaphragms (exhale in between each breath)